CUBRID/cubrid-manual/en/admin/admin_utils.rst

 .. option:: --user-definition-file=FILE

 	This option adds users who have access to the database to be created.
 It adds a user based on the specification contained in the user information file specified by the parameter.
-Instead of using the **--user-definition-file** option, you can add a user by using the **CREATE USER** statement (for details, see `Managing USER <#syntax_syntax_access_manage_htm>`_ ).
+Instead of using the **--user-definition-file** option, you can add a user by using the **CREATE USER** statement (for details, see :ref:`create-user`).

 	The following example shows how to create a database named *testdb* and add users to *testdb* based on the user information defined in the **user_info.txt** file. ::